 Longest underwater human chain [Women]

-86 — The group of women led by Divetech Grand Cayman, was linked in a human chain off Lighthouse Point to celebrate Women’s Dive Day on July 21, 2018.
+107 — The group of women led by Divetech Grand Cayman, was linked in a human chain off Lighthouse Point to celebrate Women’s Dive Day on July 20, 2019.
 A guide line anchored 4.5 m (15 ft) off the bottom allowed the participants to complete the record dive while holding hands under neutral buoyancy.
-The event, which was held to promote awareness on women in diving, also raised $3,000 for the Breast Cancer Foundation in the Cayman Islands.
+Officials using a DPV did three laps of the line to ensure the women did not break hands and that it was a continuous chain.
+The event, which was held to promote awareness on women in diving, also raised over $5,000 for the Breast Cancer Foundation in the Cayman Islands.

 Comments are moderated: (1) Stay on topic (2) Be respectful (3) Refrain from vulgarity and abusive language (4) Do not publish materials that violate copyright.
 OFFENDING COMMENTS WILL BE DELETED.

 In order to ensure your browsing experience is as enjoyable as possible, banners are kept to an absolute minimum, which means that advertising revenues alone cannot sustain this 100% FREE publication.
 Researching and updating the Diving Almanac requires a lot of time and dedication.
 If you believe the diving community needs a central body of information to record, validate and make available our shared history and accomplishments, please show your support by making a contribution to the Diving Almanac via PayPal (Porbeagle Press).
 Thank you!

 Jeffrey Gallant is the Editor-in-Chief and Records Keeper of the Diving Almanac.
 He is also a contributing editor of DIVER Magazine, and the scientific director of the Greenland Shark and Elasmobranch Education and Research Group (GEERG).
 Jeffrey started diving in 1982.